Clothing Design and Development

 - Team: a team should include in the least a patternmaker and a sewer/cutter, preferably in one place to save time and money.
 The benefit to putting together your own team is that you will save money; the drawback is that it is inherently riskier and will require much more time and management.
-You’ll need to oversee everything and design a system that encourages good communication and minimizes costly mistakes.
+You’ll need to oversee everything and create a process that encourages good communication and minimizes costly mistakes.
 This can be extra challenging if your first collection is a side pursuit in addition to a full-time job.

 - Development House: a development house is an in-house team of experts in sourcing, pattern making, cutting, sewing, and printing, etc. The benefit is that they likely have a wealth of experience and established relationships within the supply chain.
 They will be able to consult with you while expediting the development and manufacturing stages.
 The drawback is that they will be more expensive, but they’ll also be less risky.